 We all have one, and it is the focal point of every kitchen.
 Your table.
-Not only is this where our family eats but it is where card games are played, homework is done, memories are shared.
+Not only is this where our family eats but it is where card games are played, homework is done, and memories are shared.
 If you are repainting your dining table, it needs to be durable and beautiful.
 Here are some tips to getting better results on how to paint a table.

 1. Fill holes and cracks